limejuce/cc-creative-guide/docs/index.md

 # Cosmic Craft's Creative Guide
 > From the Ultimate CC Creative Guidebook, not released.

 Welcome to the Cosmic Craft's Creative Guide, created by Pixel5958/Hans5958.
 This guide is written to make your experience on the server better.
-You can select your preferred section on the contents below, or the sidebar on the right.
+You can select your preferred section on the contents below or the sidebar on the right.

 ## Contents